-War: Hrithik Roshan- Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here
+War: Hrithik Roshan-Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here

 The Hrithik Roshan-Tiger Shroff film has smashed these five all-time box-office records.

-1. Highest grossing 1st week of all time for a Hindi film.
+1. Highest-grossing first week of all-time for a Hindi film.

-2. Highest grossing film for Tiger Shroff and Siddharth Anand.
+2. Highest-grossing film for Tiger Shroff and Siddharth Anand.

-3. Highest grossing Hindi film of all time for a film released on Gandhi Jayanti.
+3. Highest-grossing Hindi film of all-time for a movie released on Gandhi Jayanti.

-4. Highest grossing Hindi film of all time for a film released on Navratri.
+4. Highest-grossing Hindi film of all-time for a film released on Navratri.

-5. Highest grossing Hindi film of all time for a film released in October.
+5. Highest-grossing Hindi film of all-time for a film released in October.

 Tiger Shroff On The Success Of War

-At the success bash of 'War', the actor told the reporters, "I feel blessed to have this opportunity to work side by side with Hrithik who has been my hero and idol.
+At the success bash of 'War', the actor told reporters, "I feel blessed to have this opportunity to work side by side with Hrithik who has been my hero and idol.
 Just this opportunity is a victory in itself for me."

 Hrithik Roshan Feels Validated With The Film's Success